 The above-mentioned quality measures are not meant as a harsh cut-off point, but as a starting point.
 You should always decide for yourself if the journal is suitable for your article.

-UT Journal Browser: quality journals in your field with discounts for UT authors
+UT Journal Browser: journals in your field with discounts for UT authors

-The UT Journal Browser presents almost 35000 scientific journals.
-It lets you search for (terms in) journal title, and select journals based on costs for open-access publishing.
-You can sort your selection by ISI impact factor, or narrow down your selection to a quartile.
-More than 1300 Q1 journals let you publish open access for free as a corresponding UT author.
+The UT Journal Browser presents almost 35.000 scientific journals.
+It lets you search for (terms in) journal title or scope, and select journals based on costs for open-access publishing.

-The open-access logo to the right of a journal’s title indicates the type of journal:
+The open-access logo on the right indicates the type of journal:

-- a blue logo (‘open @ request’): you can choose to publish open access in this journal;
+- an orange logo (‘OPEN ACCESS’) means that you automatically publish open access in this journal;

-- an orange logo (‘open access’): you automatically publish open access in this journal.
+- a blue logo (‘OPEN REQUEST’) means that you can choose to publish open access in this journal.

-You are usually not allowed to share your closed publications as you please.
-However, you are often still allowed to open up the author version of your article in UT Research Information, usually after an embargo period.
+Most publishers allow you to open up the author version of your publication in UT Research Information, usually after an embargo period of up to 48 months.
 The author version has the same content as the published version (i.e., after changes based on peer review and editorial comments), but not the layout of the publisher.

-To add the author version of your closed publications to UT Research Information, simply upload them to Pure Research Information.
+To add the author version of a closed publication to UT Research Information, simply upload it to Pure Research Information.
 When you do so, the University Library will perform a copyright check.
-After a possible embargo period, your publication will automatically be openly accessible to anyone with an Internet connection, and easily findable through search engines such as Google Scholar.
+After a possible embargo period, your publication will automatically be openly available to anyone with an Internet connection, and easily findable through search engines such as Google Scholar.
 This increases the visibility and impact of your research.

 The information specialist of your faculty will gladly present your research group’s options for open-access publishing, based on your past publications.
 The practical focus will be on safeguarding quality and covering/avoiding costs when publishing open access.
 If there are any other topics you’d like to see covered, please let us know.